 Best Practices for Employers With Interns

 Working with an intern is both a privilege and a responsibility for an employer.
-Interns can be a boon to your business and give you the extra pair of hands, current educational thinking, and enthusiasm and support your business needs.
+Interns can be a boon to your business and give you an extra pair of hands, current educational thinking, and enthusiasm all businesses can use.

 You can use an intern’s fresh knowledge of your field to look at possibilities for expanding and improving your offerings for customers.

 An intern brings a fresh perspective and the vibrancy of someone new to a field.
 Interns are accustomed to learning, writing, researching, and producing work on a schedule.
 A business and its employees can gain a lot from the contributions of an intern—if you manage the internship effectively.